 An MIB forms an integral part of network management models.
 An SNMP MIB is a structure that defines the format of information exchange in an SNMP system.
 Every SNMP agent maintains an information database describing the parameters of the device it manages.
 An SNMP manager is a software system that uses SNMP to collect data for fault management, performance management, and capacity planning.
 An SNMP manager stores collected data in an MIB as a commonly shared database between the agent and the manager.

 MIBs are saved as text files in a specific format that MIB editors, SNMP agent builders, network management tools, and network simulation tools can understand, facilitating network building, testing, deployment, and operations.
 The managed objects in an MIB file are called object identifiers (object IDs or OIDs).

 OIDs are identifiable by strings of numbers separated by dots.
 There are two types of managed objects:

-- Scalar: Objects defined by a single object instance (i.e. there can only be one result.)
+- Scalar objects are defined by a single object instance (i.e., there can only be one result).

-- Tabular: Objects defined by multiple related object instances that are grouped in MIB tables.
+- Tabular objects are defined by multiple related object instances that are grouped in MIB tables.

-MIBs organize OIDs hierarchically, which can be represented in a tree structure that has individual variable identifiers for each OID.
-This tree structure contains all the manageable features of all products arranged in it.
+MIBs organize OIDs hierarchically, represented by a tree structure with individual variable identifiers for each OID.
+This tree structure contains all the manageable features of all the products arranged in it.
 Each branch of this tree has a number and a name, and each point is named after the complete path—from the top of the tree down—that leads to that point.